robclemamzn/SCTE_queries/README.md

 # SCTE_queries
-CloudWatch query to generate a report of SCTE markers from MediaLive logs.
+CloudWatch Insights query to generate a detailed report of processed SCTE markers from MediaLive logs.
+Includes Avail IDs, Pre-roll times, splice types, output details and more.